usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * Added `ParseTree::reposition` function which has all the bells and whistles to add and remove `src` annotations on `Tree` nodes.
 Can be used to decrease the memory footprint of full parse trees without removing syntactic information, but also to add position information where it previously wasn't for more accurate analyses.
 * `IO` now has full `stat` capabilities, also on the Java API side in `URIResolverRegistry`.
-* renamed `DocumentEdit` to `FileSystemChange`, and also factored the concept into its own module. documented it and renamed some functions for the sake of consistency; top-level function names have been kept with `@deprecated` tags.
+* Renamed `DocumentEdit` to `FileSystemChange`, and also factored the concept into its own module. documented it and renamed some functions for the sake of consistency; top-level function names have been kept with `@deprecated` tags.
 Also `DocumentEdit` was aliased to the new name `FileSystemChange` for backward compatibility in Rascal code (this does not help for Java code).
 * `Message` now has a default way of printing messages, `writeMessages`, and a default way of reporting messages in `main` functions, featuring the correct return value (`0` for no errors, non-`0` for errors), and the interpretation of `errorsAsWarnings` and `warningsAsErrors`.
 * `Message` has `causes` now, where additional information about how an error or warning came to be can be linked.
 These are unfoldable in the diagnostics view of your IDE, and they are printed with each error on the console.
 * In `IDEServices`, `Message` has `fixes` now where you can register `CodeAction` (quick fixes) for the error that was introduced.